 - Q: Does every member of my team have to register or just the team captain?

 - A: We strongly encourage ALL team members to individually register.
 Only registered competitors gain free access to events, are eligible for certain award categories and can obtain the free video Survival guide series or a low cost hard copy survival guide.
 Insofar as administrative and record keeping details go, only registered competitors are eligible for official Film Lab Shootout imdb credit and will receive notices regarding awards, prizes and screenings.
-It is definitely better to be registered although you can volunteer to work on someone else's registered team for free (but, again, you won't receive notices of events, awards or prizes from Film Lab if you are unregistered).
+It is definitely better to be registered although you can volunteer to work on someone else’s registered team for free (but, again, you won’t receive notices of events, awards or prizes from Film Lab if you are unregistered).
 For the free video survival video series, including writing, directing and editing how-to’s, click here.
 Subscribe for more (it’s free!) at YouTube.com/AsAmFilmLab.
 To order a hard copy of the survival guide, click here.

 - Q: I registered but now I want a refund…can I have one?